PranavOaR/Data-Structures/README.md

 # Data Structures in C - Comprehensive guide

-A comprehensive collection of data structure implementations and theory notes in C.
+A comprehensive collection of data structure implementations and theory notes in C..

 ---